nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 * **Special characters**: Special characters refer to any characters that are not alphanumeric.

+* **Uniform Resource Locator (URL)**: This is a reference to a web resource that specifies its location on a computer network and a mechanism for retrieving it.

 * **Web browser**: A web browser is a piece of application software for accessing the World Wide Web.
     Some examples include Google Chrome, Mozilla Firefox, and Safari.